-41. The strategic policy for Creating and Enhancing Shared Space and Quality Places is set out at page 43 of the draft Plan Strategy.
+32. The strategic policy for Creating and Enhancing Shared Space and Quality Places is set out in Part 1 of the Plan Strategy.
 Strategic Policy 03 - Creating and Enhancing Shared Space and Quality Places states that:

 The Plan will support development proposals that contribute to the creation of an environment which is accessible to all and enhances opportunities for shared communities; has a high standard of connectivity and supports shared use of public realm.
 Good quality housing that supports more balanced communities must offer a variety of house types, sizes and tenures to meet different needs.